The Beginnings of Dodge City

 Soon, another man named George M. Hoover would join Sitler, building Dodge City’s first business, a saloon built of sod and boards.
 On August 15, 1872, a group of businessmen from Forts Dodge, Riley, and Leavenworth, Kansas, organized the Dodge City Town Company and began planning and developing the townsite.
 At first, the settlement was named Buffalo City until they learned there was already a town by that name, so it was changed to Dodge City after the fort.

-In September 1872, the Atchison, Topeka & Santa Fe Railroad arrived in Dodge City, which would initiate tremendous growth for many years.
+In September 1872, the Atchison, Topeka & Santa Fe Railroad arrived in Dodge City, initiating tremendous growth for many years.
 Adjacent to the railroad tracks, hastily built frame buildings and tents sprang up, housing two grocery and general merchandise stores, a dance hall, a restaurant, a barbershop, and a blacksmith shop.
 One of the directors of the Town Company, a man by the name of Robert M. Wright, would say of this time:

 There was initially no law enforcement in the burgeoning settlement, and Dodge City quickly acquired its infamous stamp of lawlessness and gunslinging.
 As many buffalo hunters, railroad workers, drifters, and soldiers streamed into the town after long excursions on the prairie, they quickly found the saloons, and the inevitable fights ensued.
 With the gunfighters dying with their boots on, Dodge City developed the Boot Hill Cemetery, which was used until 1878.

-Dodge City became the buffalo capital of the west, and buffalo hides towered along Front Street awaiting shipment.
+Dodge City became the buffalo capital of the west, and buffalo hides towered along Front Street, awaiting shipment.
 Filthy buffalo hunters and traders filled the town’s establishment, and the term “stinker” was coined.
-However, when General William Sherman, Army Commander-in-Chief, ordered the slaughter of buffalo in order to drive the Indians onto reservations, the prairie was littered with decaying carcasses.
+However, when General William Sherman, Army Commander-in-Chief, ordered the slaughter of buffalo to drive the Indians onto reservations, the prairie was littered with decaying carcasses.